maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ### Version 3.0

 _Not yet released_.
-Target, September 2012.
+Target, September 2013.

-Major re-engineering of the code by the Open University.
+Major re-engineering of the code by the Open University, The University of Birmingham and the University of Helsinki.
 Reporting and documentation added by Ben Holmes.

 This round of development does not plan to introduce major new features, or to make major changes to the core functionality.
 An explicit aim is that "old questions will still work".